-The specific tasks to be carried out in order to fulfill the broad aim of this thesis include:
+The specific tasks carried out in order to fulfill the broad aim of this thesis include:

 - Generation of synthetic microseismic datasets for training and validating deep learning algorithms.
-This was achieved through seismic forward modelling using dynamic ray-tracing. - Development of data analysis algorithms for microseismic events detection and location based on deep learning.

-- 3. Design, train and test deep neural network models using field and synthetic data. - 4.
+This was achieved through seismic forward modelling using dynamic ray-tracing. - Development of data analysis algorithms for microseismic events detection, location and inversion for source parameter and velocity model based on deep learning. - Design, train and test deep neural network models using field and synthetic data. - 4.
 Apply the trained deep neural network models to detect and locate hypocenters of the microseismic events in real-time. - 5.
 Apply the trained deep neural network models to update the velocity model in real-time. - Perform full moment tensor inversion of the events using the trained deep neural networks in order to determine the source mechanisms of the located microseismic events.